 The goal of PhD training in EHE is to prepare graduates to engage in scholarship and professional practice that creates new knowledge, use research to transform practice and improve the health of the environment and the public, and effectively communicate research findings to the public.
 The program requires didactic coursework followed by an average of four to five years of research towards a doctoral dissertation (also referred to as a thesis on official forms and committees).

 Training is offered through a core curriculum that is required of all PhD students in the Department with the addition of track/program-specific requirements and focused courses in specialized areas.

 Students are expected to tailor their curricula, working with their advisers to create a comprehensive plan of study and research.
 PhD thesis must be based on original research, worthy of publication, and approved by the Department and a committee of thesis (dissertation) readers.
 PhD students must also be engaged in primary data collection as a component of their dissertation research or embedded in other research during their training here.

-Students in the PhD program select from one of five areas:
+Students in the PhD in Environmental Health program select from one of four tracks:

 - Assistant Professor

 - Senior Consultant